randyrossi/vicii-kawari/REGISTERS.md

 ### Performing a move within video memory

-Moving memory still requires CPU but uses two ports; one for a source and the other for a destination.
+Moving memory still requires the CPU but uses two ports; one for a source and the other for a destination.

     LDA <SRC_ADDR